deeplex/deeplog/.github/pull_request_template.md

 ### Purpose
 <!--
 Explain the **motivation** for making this change.
 What existing problem does the pull request solve?
+This could be a short summary of the motivating issue.

 You may remove this if you're fixing a typo.
 -->

+Resolves #XXX <!-- associate the motivating issue -->

 ### Solution Sketch